PLAY LIST 2017

 The Soft Boy has made countless albums, and this is one of his best.
 Recorded in Nashville with Brendan Benson as a producer, Hitchcock is sounding rockier and more energetic here than he has for a while (though his last few albums weren't bad by any stretch of the imagination!).
 Most importantly, he has pulled some brilliant melodies out of the hat.
 The lyrics are customarily sharp, ranging from Virginia Woolf to his dad ("Raymond and the Wires").
 Great cover, too.

-Robyn Hitchock, "Robyn Hitchcock
+Robyn Hitchock, "Robyn Hitchcock" (YepRoc)

 Ride